St. Lucia in Sweden

-Most large churches across the city will have Lucia pageant’s happening throughout this weekend, on the 13th December and even beyond with many events happening across the city.
-Lucia Pangeants can even be found in larger department stores during this time and many offices have their own Lucia celebrations.
+But if you missed out on tickets, don’t worry as there is so much going on across the city – Lucia Pangeants can even be found in larger department stores during this time, and many offices and schools will have their own Lucia celebrations.
 And the best part?
-Many of them are free – which is great for our shoestring budget!
+Many of these smaller events are free – which is great for our shoestring budget!

 All Photos © Anita Tatlow